Adriot/global-kinetic/README.md

 - The script does not generates any report but allure reporting is also configured
 - To get the Allure report run the gradle tasks for allure on: other {allureReport, allureServe}
 - After running the the respective allure tasks look on build to get the generated files.

+# API AUTOMATION

+For the API Automation setcion:
+- Go to: src\test\java\api_automation
+# REST Assured

+Go to the package:
+- api_automation.dog_api
+- Run the script DogAPITest